fe1ixxu/MIMO_OFDM/README.md

-# k-Modular Quadratic Programming Algorithm for PAPR in MIMO OFDM
+# Efficient Quadratic Programming for Peak-to-Average Power Ratio Reduction in Communication Systems
+This is the codebase for **[our paper](https://www.fe1ixxu.com/files/PAPROFDM.pdf)**.

 we propose an alternative peak-to-average-power ratio (PAPR) reduction framework for MIMO-OFDM system based on the well-known unimodular quadratic programming (UQP).
 In addition, we consider a more general